 - Can I test into a level of my choice?

 Yes, if there is space and you are able to pass the entrance assessments which cover the contents of previous levels.
 However, this is generally inadvisable as graduating students are on a knowledge-journey and the groundwork covered in the various levels may not have been covered in the same manner elsewhere.
 But if one can demonstrate a similar level of learning and understanding, one’s application will be seriously considered.

 - Can I study selected texts of my choice from each level?

 At this stage, no, the program is one cohesive unit and designed to take students to a certain level of understanding of the Hanafi tradition.
 Dropping in and out of classes disrupts the harmony of the classes and unit as a whole.

 - How can I join the program?

 For the foundations level, you may register whenever registration opens.
-To register for the main program, you must first submit an application.
+To register for the main program, you must first submit an application (see the respective course page).
 If accepted, you will be able to register for the program.
 To be the first to know about new application deadlines, join our mailing list.

 And Allah Mighty and Majestic is the giver of success.